Online Quizzes: Best Practices

-D2L quiz tools enables instructors to create a wide selection of points–based question types ranging from multiple choice questions, true/false, fill-in-the-blank, matching, and written responses.
-Here you will find a list of best practices, tips and tricks, and extra information to help you create a powerful Quiz.
+The D2L Quizzes tool enables instructors to create a wide selection of points–based question types ranging from multiple choice questions, true/false, fill-in-the-blank, matching, and written responses.

 Create a quiz that has a variety of quiz question types and mixture of lower and higher-level questions that elicit application, integration, and evaluation.